Hybrid vehicle: Raw materials increasing costs

 There is an impending increase in the costs of many rare materials used in the manufacture of hybrid cars.
 For example, the rare-earth element dysprosium is required to fabricate many of the advanced electric motors and battery systems in hybrid propulsion systems.
 Neodymium is another rare earth metal which is a crucial ingredient in high-strength magnets that are found in permanent magnet electric motors.

 Nearly all the rare-earth elements in the world come from China, and many analysts believe that an overall increase in Chinese electronics manufacturing will consume this entire supply by 2012.
 In addition, export quotas on Chinese rare-earth elements have resulted in an unknown amount of supply.

 A few non-Chinese sources such as the advanced Hoidas Lake project in northern Canada as well as Mount Weld in Australia are currently under development; however, the barriers to entry are high and require years to go online.

 How hybrid-electric vehicles work

-Hybrids-Electric vehicles (HEVs) combine the advantage of gasoline engines and electric motors.
+Hybrid-electric vehicles (HEVs) combine the advantage of gasoline engines and electric motors.
 The key areas for efficiency or performance gains are regenerative braking, dual power sources, and less idling.